Top Sports Teams · Reference

 Salzburg

-11 consecutive Austrian Bundesliga titles (2013-2024, most dominant run in Austrian football), regular UCL group-stage participant, and the Red Bull football pipeline (Haaland, Mané, Szoboszlai, etc.).
+10 consecutive Austrian Bundesliga titles (2014-2023, the most dominant run in Austrian football until Sturm Graz broke it in 2024), regular UCL group-stage participant, and the Red Bull football pipeline (Haaland, Mane, Szoboszlai, etc.).

 Asunción